 There are 1,000’s of sportswear and activewear factories around the world, so where should you place your sportswear production?
 Which factory is right for you?

 You need to start with your brand.
-Understand whet your brand stands for, the consumer, placement in the market, quality, performance and features and this should help determine which territory your production will be placed.
+Understand what your brand stands for, the consumer, placement in the market, quality, performance and features and this should help determine which territory your production will be placed in.

 If your brand is focused on budget and cost is your driving factor, then a factory in Pakistan, India, Sri Lanka or Bangladesh is probably most suitable.
 Please note that we only work with Mid, Premium and Luxury brands and don’t have factories in these territories.

-Now you have worked out which territory you are most likely to start the search, how do you find the right factory for you.
-Well that’s the tricky part.
-Jumping onto Alibaba, Made In or other sourcing websites is probably your first point of action, however they are full of factories that all claim to make for leading sportswear brands and have 100’s of photos of these leading brands products to entice you in.
-Great, you have just found Lulu Lemons factory.
-How easy was this….
+Now you have worked out which territory you are most likely to start the search, how do you find the right factory for you?
+Well, that’s the tricky part.
+Jumping onto Alibaba, Made In or other sourcing websites is probably your first point of action, however, they are full of factories that all claim to make for leading sportswear brands and have 100’s of photos of these leading brands products to entice you in.
+Great, you have just found the Lulu Lemons factory.
+How easy was this…?
 Hold on.
 You need to ask yourself why this was so easy and why are there so many factories promoting the fact they work with XYZ brand.